shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

 If you cannot sign in to Microsoft Curate due to a forgotten username, follow these steps:

-1. Go to the login page of Xandr Curate and click **Reset Password**.
+1. Go to the login page of Microsoft Advertising Curate and click **Reset Password**.

 1. On the **Reset Password** screen,